DaveChia/laravel_verification_portal_assessment/ROADMAP.md

 REFACTORING
 1. Improve app\DataTransferObjects\JsonDocument's construct method so that I can use a more elegant way to check whether the uploaded JSON file object has the correct and required parameters.
+2. Improve and refactor app\DataTransferObjects\Service\VerificationService's verifyDocumentHasValidRecipient method to check whether the data has valid recipient data.
+Instead of doing a if statement, use a better and elegant way.